abg3/Dog-Breed-Classifier-using-CNN/README.md

 - ipykernel
 - pickleshare

-# Summary of the results-
+# Summary of the results

-The final model for identifying dog breeds achieved an 86% accuracy level on the testing dataset.
+The CNN model from scratch yielded an accuracy of 22%, well above the 10% mark and the final model using transfer learning with the pretrained model Densenet121 produced 86% accuracy in identifying dog breeds.

 # Acknowledgements